 There are also some adjuvant therapies that are recommended for some older patients.
 These are treatments that seem to be beneficial although there is little hard scientific evidence available yet.
 They are often drugs that have been approved for other conditions and have also been observed to help in reproductive medicine.

-Dr Mathews explains, “Adjuvant therapies such as small doses of aspirin, herparin or steroids seem to provide a better outcome for some patients and we advise these on occasion depending on the individual.”
+Dr Papathanasiou explains: “Adjuvant therapies such as small doses of aspirin, herparin or immune treatments seem to provide a better outcome for some patients and we advise these on occasion depending on the individual.”

 Once the eggs are collected and fertilised, the embryos are incubated for a few days.
 For some women a good embryo is selected and transferred to the womb within a couple of days after the eggs are collected.
 For others the embryos may be grown on in the incubator until Day 5, when the embryos should reach the blastocyst stage, thus ensuring that the ones with the very best chance of implantation are selected.